Drawing With Vectors

 What about raster graphics?

 If you’ve ever tried to resize a raster graphic or a jpeg, then you know how dangerous and useless it is to do.
-Because it’s made of a fixed amount of pixels, once you expand a raster graphic too far beyond its original dimensions, the image becomes very distorted and low quality.
+Because it’s made of a fixed amount of pixels, the image becomes distorted and low quality once you expand a raster graphic too far beyond its original dimensions.
 This isn’t the case with vectors.

-As mentioned before, a vector’s biggest advantage over its raster rival is its infinite scalability.
+As mentioned before, a vector’s most significant advantage over its raster rival is its infinite scalability.
 It doesn’t matter how much you scale them; you won’t see any loss in quality or clarity.
 The edges will always appear smooth.

-You only have to design a vector image once and you can alter its size as much as your project requires.
-If you create a vector logo, for example, you can make it large enough for a banner, or small enough for a business card.
+You only have to design a vector image once, and you can alter its size as much as your project requires.
+For example, if you create a vector logo, you can make it large enough for a banner or small enough for a business card.
 It’s as easy as that.

 Raster graphics typically take up a larger file size because they are made from pixels that carry more weight compared to vector images, which are inherently made from lines of code.